Mike-Aniki/Aniki-ReMake/README.md

 - To modify menu navigation audio files, access the [Aniki ReMake\Audio] folder.
 You must rename your file exactly as the file you wish to replace.
 To disable these sounds, rename or delete the audio files.

+- To modify the size of the covers as you wish, there is a "Main" file in Theme Option without the warning message that obliges you to be in column size 7.

 ___________________________________________________________________________

 Before you begin, make sure to have the following Add-on installed for an optimal theme experience.